good-loop/doc/pages/dev/flow-direct-tag-or-safeframe-advert.md

 1. WebPage -> AdServer: requests unit.js or unit-debug.js (static file)
+1a.
+In the SafeFrame context, WebPage is an iframe created by Google's gpt.js to sandbox our unit
 2. WebPage: executes unit.js, creating src-less iframe and instantiating a local Redux store
 5. UnitJS -> AdServer: requests ads.js (dummy file to trigger adblock if present)
 6. `adok` or `adfail` depending on success of loading ads.js